Trafford Park: Trafford Park Village

-In 1898, a large plot of land was sold to Edmund Nuttall & Co. for the construction of 1,200 houses.
+In 1898 a large plot of land was sold to Edmund Nuttall & Co. for the construction of 1,200 houses.
 The houses were never built, but the land later became the site of Trafford Park Village, known locally as The Village.
-The announced arrival of the Westinghouse factory acted a spur to development, and in 1899, Trafford Park Dwellings Ltd was formed, with the aim of providing housing for the anticipated influx of new workers.
+The announced arrival of the Westinghouse factory initiated development; in 1899, Trafford Park Dwellings Ltd was formed, to provide housing for the anticipated influx of new workers.
 Nuttall's land was acquired, and by 1903 more than 500 houses had been built, rising to over 700 when the development was completed in 1904.
 In 1907 it was estimated that the population of the Village was 3,060.
 The development was laid out in a grid pattern, with the roads numbered instead of being named.
 Avenues numbered 1 to 4 run north–south, streets numbered 1 to 12 run east–west.

 The Village was almost completely self-contained, with its own shops, public hall, post office, police station, school, social club, and sports facilities.
 Three corrugated iron churches were built: a Methodist chapel in 1901, St Cuthberts (Church of England) in 1902, and the Roman Catholic St Antony's in 1904.
-St Cuthbert's was subsequently replaced by a brick building, but closed in 1982.
+St Cuthbert's was replaced by a brick building, but closed in 1982.
 Only St Antony's remains open; it contains the altar and a stained glass window from the chapel at Trafford Hall, donated by Lady Annette de Trafford.
 The Village's design attracted criticism from the start; the streets were narrow, with few gardens, and the whole development was close to the pollution of the neighbouring industries.
-In that respect it resembled the terraced properties in the surrounding areas, many of which were condemned as slums in later years.
-By the 1970s The Village was also considered by Stretford Council to be a slum area, and unsuitable for residential housing.
+It resembled the terraced properties in the surrounding areas, with many condemned as slums in later years.
+By the 1970s The Village was considered by Stretford Council to be a slum area, unsuitable for residential housing.
 In the first phase of clearance, during the mid-1970s, 298 houses were demolished.
-A further 325 houses were demolished in the early 1980s, leaving only the largest 84 houses remaining.
+In the early 1980s 325 more were demolished, leaving only the largest 84.